18140033613/PCA-kmeans-TFT-time-series-clustering-and-prediction/README.md

 ### II.
 Next, for the TFT-Prediction part:

-We use the autogluon library（ https://github.com/autogluon/autogluon.git ）, as well as the pytorch forcasting library（ https://github.com/jdb78/pytorch-forecasting.git ）Train and predict the model.Follow the steps below to create a conda environment, which is feasible for hands-on testing:
+We use the autogluon library（ https://github.com/autogluon/autogluon.git ）, as well as the pytorch forcasting library（ https://github.com/jdb78/pytorch-forecasting.git ）to train and predict the model.Follow the steps below to create a conda environment, which is feasible for hands-on testing:

 conda create -n your_env_name python=3.9